The Queen given 'all clear' to fly to Sandringham to continue resting

 “The Queen has many happy memories of being at Sandringham with the family over Christmas and was in the firm belief that she was far better off being there in person to oversee everything as much as possible.”

-Just days earlier, her Majesty recorded a special video message from Windsor with words of encouragement for the COP26 conference, which she was forced to pull out of.
+Just days earlier, the monarch recorded a special video message from Windsor with words of encouragement for the COP26 conference, which she was forced to pull out of due to health concerns.

 But before she could travel to her Norfolk residence, the Queen reportedly was cleared to travel by doctors, following a period of recuperation after being hospitalised on 26th October for some “preliminary investigations” and was subsequently advised to rest following her discharge.